WhiteJP/WiFiTrackingSocialLicence/sldata_info.md

 5. 'Employee of other entity, but work on campus'
 6. 'Other'

 `education` -- 'What is the highest level of education that you have completed?'
+Coded as:

-1. Some High School
+1. 'Some High School'
-2. Completed High School
+2. 'Completed High School'
-3. Some Trade/Professional School (e.g., TAFE)
+3. 'Some Trade/Professional School (e.g., TAFE)'
-4. Completed Trade/Professional School (e.g., TAFE)
+4. 'Completed Trade/Professional School (e.g., TAFE)'
-5. Some Undergraduate University/College
+5. 'Some Undergraduate University/College'
-6. Completed Undergraduate University/College
+6. 'Completed Undergraduate University/College'
-7. Some Postgraduate University/College
+7. 'Some Postgraduate University/College'
-8. Completed postgraduate University/College
+8. 'Completed postgraduate University/College'
-9. Some Doctoral studies
+9. 'Some Doctoral studies'
-10. Completed Doctoral studies
+10. 'Completed Doctoral studies'

 ## Other information

-Missing data coded as as `NA`
+Missing data coded as `NA`